VladBrok/meta-ads-mcp/README.md

       - `access_token` (optional): Meta API access token (will use cached token if not provided)
     - Returns: Confirmation with updated creative details

-17. `mcp_meta_ads_upload_ad_image`
+17. `mcp_meta_ads_upload_ad_media`
-    - Upload an image to use in Meta Ads creatives
+    - Upload an image or video to use in Meta Ads creatives
     - Inputs:
       - `account_id`: Meta Ads account ID (format: act_XXXXXXXXX)
-      - `image_path`: Path to the image file to upload
+      - `media_path`: Path to the media file (image or video) to upload
-      - `name`: Optional name for the image
+      - `name`: Optional name for the media file
+      - `media_type`: Type of media - "IMAGE" or "VIDEO" (default: "IMAGE", invalid values fallback to "IMAGE")
       - `access_token` (optional): Meta API access token
-    - Returns: JSON response with image details including hash
+    - Returns: JSON response with media details including hash (for images) or video_id (for videos)

 18. `mcp_meta_ads_get_ad_image`
     - Get, download, and visualize a Meta ad image in one step